scala/scala-lang/_posts/2024-08-19-given-priority-change-3.7.md

 ## New Prioritization of Givens in Scala 3.7

-Scala 3.7 introduces changes to how `givens` are resolved, which can affect program behavior when multiple givens are present.
+Scala 3.7 will introduce changes to how `given`s are resolved, which can affect program behavior when multiple `given`s are present.

 For example, consider a library that provides a default `given` for a component: